jianshijim/jianshijim/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a Ph.D. student majoring in mechanical engineering at Beijing Insititute of Technology (BIT).
+✨I am a Ph.D. student majoring in mechanical engineering at Beijing Insititute of Technology (BIT).

-My research interests include：
-Application of computer vision (CV) in self-driving technology and connected and automated vehicle (CAV) technology Human factors in driving safety
+🔭My research interests include：Application of computer vision (CV) in self-driving technology and connected and automated vehicle (CAV) technology; Human factors in driving safety.